bcgov/dbc-pylib/docs/FMWParser.md

 ```

+### Getting Destinations

-and the same thing for destinations:
+Basically the same as above but for destinations

 ``` python
 ...